HarishJagdale0/OnExam.com/README.md

 # 📝 OnExam.com

 **OnExam.com** is a powerful, flexible, and secure platform for creating and managing **online exam portals**.
-Built to support schools, colleges, coaching institutes, recruiters, and certification providers, onexam.com allows anyone to set up and conduct exams online with ease. ,eytwtmgmgm gsgs ggsgg grg gfff g sfgg bb ffhyt gtt gs  gs
+Built to support schools, colleges, coaching institutes, recruiters, and certification providers, onexam.com allows anyone to set up and conduct exams online with ease.***
----

 ## 🚀 Features